Burrs Country Park lies on the outskirts of Bury and holds the prestigious Green Flag Award.

 The chimney still stands and the workers’ cottages now house the Burrs Activity Centre and a café.

-Burrs Country Park lies approximately 1 mile north of Bury town centre.
+Burrs Country Park lies approximately one mile north of Bury town centre.
 Owners of satellite navigation systems should use the postcode BL8 1DA.
 There is free car parking at the main entrance.